-Law professor, gay rights advocate, atheist, heart transplant recipient, actor, novelist, bridge player, husband, father, cat owner, storyteller.
+Douglas Whaley.
+Law professor, gay rights advocate, atheist, heart transplant recipient, actor, director, novelist, playwright, bridge player, husband, father, cat owner, storyteller.
 Much humor and, since the writer is a teacher, advice on many topics.

 Gay Marriage, DOMA, Proposition 8 and the Mysterious Supreme Court